 No doubt at that time?
 No, I get what you're saying.
 No, definitely.
 At that time, they were because it was it was lending.
-It's a lot more, I suppose risky from that perspective.
+It's a lot more, I suppose, risky from that perspective.
 No, there were definitely loans that you wouldn't have done based on that criteria if they came back.
-And there was no ways that obviously you would try to work with the borrower to say, like, if you can improve it from this to this, or if you you would always try find the solution.
+And there was no ways that obviously you would try to work with the borrower to say, like, if you can improve it from this to this, or if you you would always try to find the solution.

-So you would say, okay, this land contamination, you need that needs to be remediated or, you know, flood risks are a bit harder to deal with.
-But we would always make sure like do you have insurance in place?
+So you would say, okay, this land contamination you need that needs to be remediated or, you know, flood risk is a bit harder to deal with.
+But we would always make sure like, do you have insurance in place?
 So there was there was always like, if this then that.
 It wasn't always just a blank.
 No. Yeah.
 And it's the same with tenants now.

 So there are tenants that we would look at.
-Not entering into a lease was purely based on a activity, as opposed to sort of the characteristics of the building, which we feel like we could probably change.
+Not entering into a lease was purely based on a activity as opposed to sort of the characteristics of the building, which we feel like we could probably change.

 Interesting.
-Because you, you, you were at Royal Bank of Scotland for two and a half years or so.
-Did you see a marked difference when you joined to when you left, in terms of how serious people took this, and were there more people coming to you for advice, or were there more individuals kind of getting into the space, or was it still too early?
+Because you, you were at Royal Bank of Scotland for two and a half years or so.
+Did you see a marked difference when you joined to when you left, in terms of how serious people took this, and were there more people coming to you for advice, or were there more individuals kind of getting into the space?

+Was it still too early?

-I'll be honest, I say no. I would say it hadn't really.
-It didn't feel like it had changed then.
-It felt, you know, obviously that improved since when I first came to the UK as of 2010 or 2011, when it was.
-But I would say it, it hadn't got to where it is now and actually that I fell pregnant while I was at or Bank Scotland and when I went on that leave, I didn't think that I wouldn't not come back to, to work.
+I'll be honest.
+I'll say no. I would say it hadn't really.
+It didn't feel like it had changed then it felt, you know, obviously that improved since when I first came to the UK as of 2010 or 2011 when it was.
+But I would say it if it hadn't got to where it is now, and actually that I felt pregnant while I was at or Bank Scotland, and when I went on that leave, I didn't think that I wouldn't not come back to to work.

-00:19:41:01 - 00:20:00:04 GUEST I always that was always the plan.
+I always that was always the plan.
 And then a few things sort of changed the course of why I didn't go back.
-And then I sort of swore I'd never go back to ESG in real estate ever again, because I was so batiks.
-And it felt like a constant battle.
+And then I sort of swore I'd never go back to ESG in real estate ever again, because I was skeptics and it felt like a constant battle.
 And I think I just lost a lot of my passion.

-00:20:00:06 - 00:20:03:03 GUEST I'm sitting here now, so obviously I changed my mind.
+I'm sitting here now, so obviously I changed my mind.

-Yeah, I was going to say, was it that time out?
 Yeah.
-But being a mother, did that give you space for reflection?
-And actually a bit of time to think.
+I was going to say, was it that time out?
+Yeah.
+Being a mother, did that give you space for reflection and actually a bit of time to think.
 Well, yeah, I've been trying to drive and push all these doors.
-Couple opening, but definitely not at the rate that I would like them to.
+Couple of opening, but definitely not at the rate that I would like them to.
 But staying in contact with maybe that earlier cohort of.

-00:20:23:22 - 00:20:27:22 HOST Yeah.
-Peers, did that have any bearing or so.
+Yeah.
+Peers, did that have any bearing or.

-I mean I can give you the honest answer.
-Give me the honest answer.
-How I ended up coming back because it's completely, random.
-I had really bad post-natal depression.
-Was my second child, and so I ended up actually having a three and a half year career break.
+So I mean, I can give you the honest answer of how you understand how I ended up coming back because it's completely, random.
+I had really bad post-natal depression with my second child, and so I ended up actually having a three and a half year career break.
 And when she was.
-So I had my son, and then when my daughter was eight months, I remember calling my husband, saying, I have to go back to work.
+So I had my son.
+And then when my daughter was eight months, I remember calling my husband saying, I have to go back to work.